We’ve put together four simple steps to help get you started.

 Step 1 – Choose a course Beginner course that suits your schedule.
 To do this, please see our timetables for term dates and class times.
 The dates listed on the timetable are the dates of the entire course.
 For example, 8th Jan- March 4th.
 This means if Monday is the 8th Jan, the Tuesday class will start Jan 9th etc. Each class in one hour per week and runs for 8 weeks.
 You will

 ve booked in for that class for the whole course.

-Step 2 – Once you have chosen a class, please call us on 8544 8771.
-We can book you in over the phone and help answer any questions you may have.
+Step 2 – Once you have chosen a class, please book in online.
 Also, check out our FAQ and Terms and Conditions page.

 Step 3 – Package deal – want to get extra fit and do more than one class per week?
 Add a dance, stretch class or extra pole class for even more fun and fitness at a discounted rate!
-You can also BOOK ONLINE!
+Choose a “prepaid Package” online.

 Step 4 – Arrive for your first class 15mins early to sign in and get acquainted with our instructors and space.
 Easy!

 For pole classes we recommend shorts and a t-shirt.
 The use of skin contact from the legs to the pole is essential for many moves so we suggest comfortable shorts above the knee.
 Please do not wear any moisturiser the day of pole class as this can make the pole slippery for you and for others.

 High heels are optional for pole classes, but we love them!
 Scared you don’t know how to walk in heels?
 Then this is the perfect opportunity to learn.
 You’ll be strutting your stuff in no time; plus it’s a great excuse to go shopping for some sparkly stilettos!
 We sell pole dance shoes at the studio and via our online shop.
 You are more than welcome to use bare feet too, totally up to you.